-Bamboo and cork flooring are both made from natural, sustainable plants, so you might anticipate they are similar in many other ways too, and to a large extent, you would be correct.
-But there are some striking differences that are likely to tip the balance depending on your main priorities when choosing the best flooring for your home.
+Bamboo and cork flooring are both made from natural, sustainable plants, so you might anticipate they are similar in many other ways too.
+To a large extent, you would be correct.
+But there are some striking differences that are likely to tip the balance, depending on your main priorities when choosing the best flooring for your home.
 As with many things in life, it’s the subtle differences that make all the difference.

 KEY DIFFERENCES BETWEEN BAMBOO FLOORING AND CORK FLOORING – A GUIDE

 HARDNESS (Resistance to Denting)

 As you can see from many articles on this blog, bamboo flooring is a particularly hard flooring material and highly resistant to denting.
 It is substantially harder than most hardwoods (Read our blog, How Strong is Bamboo Flooring Compared to Hardwood? for more information.).
 And strand woven bamboo is the hardest natural flooring material available.
 We rate the hardness of bamboo and wood on the Janka scale, and below is a graph that explains what the Janka scale is and how it works.
 Strand woven bamboo has a Janka rating of over 4,000 which is three times harder than solid oak.
 While we don’t recommend you walk on it in high heels, even heavy furniture is unlikely to dent it.
 For hardness, it receives 10 out of 10.